 The shrine has a flared, square base with pierced sides, a serrated skirted edge, and four, short feet.

 Such shrines come from the small towns and villages of Maharashtra (the state that takes in Mumbai/Bombay) indicating that these were popular objects of worship in domestic settings.
-It was customary that these domestic shrines are were tended regularly with daily worship and offerings.
-But such shrines are rarely encountered now.
+It was customary that these domestic shrines were tended regularly with daily worship and offerings.
+But rarely are such shrines encountered now.

 The aureole is missing several of its lower leaves on one side bit otherwise is complete.
 Despite, the naive presentation, this small bronze is remarkable for its detail and its harmony of composition.